penguinite/onbox/README.md

 Well then head on to the compilation section, but don't expect it to fully work out-of-the-box, configuration is required.

-If I had to give an estimate, i'd say that Pothole is 0.05% towards reaching its goal of being a barely-working lightweight ActivityPub backend.

 ## Compilation

 Pothole is written in Nim, so you'll need the nim compiler, your favorite C compiler (`gcc` and `clang` work pretty well) and Nimble.